Do you want your eyeshadow to stay vibrant and intact all day?

 Start With a Clean Base

-Before you even reach for the eyeshadow, make sure your eyelids are clean.
+Before you even reach for the eyeshadow, ensure your eyelids are clean.
 Oils and dirt will prevent the eyeshadow from sticking and cause it to crease more easily.

 A clean surface is essential for a long-lasting look, so don’t skip this step!